 As with many of the other practices and philosophies that we draw from rather than incorporating the entirety of Buddhist Psychology, we incorporate a few aspects that we have found to be the most powerful.
 And helpful in the process of Love Therapy.

 Namely, compassion, leaning into the pain, Buddhist Meditation and Buddhist Mindfulness.

-Also helpful are practices from what is referred to as “The 8 Fold Path” that includes: having the “right” thought (cognitions, beliefs), view (perception), speech (words), conduct (consideration & compassion), livelihood (work), effort (motivation), mindfulness (leaning into the pain – being aware of yourself in the moment) .
-And concentration (meditation).
+Also helpful are practices from what is referred to as “The 8 Fold Path” that includes: having the “right” thought (cognitions, beliefs), view (perception), speech (words), conduct (consideration & compassion), livelihood (work), effort (motivation), mindfulness (leaning into the pain – being aware of yourself at the moment) and concentration (meditation).

 By following the 8 Fold Path and other Buddhist practices, the goal is to attain “enlightenment”.
 A Buddhist Psychologist is more likely to refer to it as “mental health” or “inner peace”.

-A big part of having the “right” conduct is having compassion, both for yourself and others.
-Most of us have experienced negative self-talk.
-And having compassion for your humanity.
-That it is “ok” to make mistakes, it is “ok” to have strengths.
-And weaknesses, is a major key to creating a happy, healthy life.
+A big part of having the “right” conduct is having compassion both for yourself and others.
+Most of us have experienced negative self-talk and having compassion for our humanity.
+That it is “ok” to make mistakes, it is “ok” to have strengths and weaknesses is a major key to creating a happy healthy life.